 Has your interest in Latin America increased to the point that you are seriously thinking of moving there?
 If so, Then read on, because it’s time to get serious about fulfilling a dream many of us share; to live in Latin America.
 Let’s start our series by looking at what we consider to be the best Mexican cities to live in.

-The reason that we’re going to start with Mexico is not only is it easily accessible for most us, particularly those of us in the USA and Canada, but it has everything we need including, for those of us who want them, pretty well all the comforts that we are accustomed to.
+The reason that we’re going to start with Mexico is not only is it easily accessible for most of us, particularly those in the USA and Canada, but it has everything we need including, for those who want them, pretty well all the comforts that we are accustomed to.

 It is also relatively easy to obtain residence there without having to invest a fortune.
 This is a subject we’ll go into in a later article.

 Mexico has made enormous strides in the past 30 years.
 If you go to a shopping mall in any reasonably large sized city there, apart from the signs, you might think you are in a US or Canadian city.
 When you see the prices, you will almost certainly know you are not though!

 Also Mexico offers what many of us crave – a total contrast to our regular way of life.
 Many of us like to see people riding around on donkeys, in a horse and cart or kicking up dust riding a motorbike or moped, and you will find that, along with the Mercedes, BMW’s, Cadillacs, Lincolns and Porsches.
 It’s all here.

 Table of Contents